Oklevueha Native American Church Card Offering

 The Religious Land Use and Institutionalized Persons Act of 2000, clearly and concisely states that all United States Judicial officials as a matter of law are obligated to honor Oklevueha Native American Church members access to American Native Indigenous Sacred Ceremonial Grounds and/or the use or transportation of ONAC Sacraments (plants, cactus, herbs, mushrooms and etc).
 State and Federal government officials are required to protect these constitutional rights of the Oklevueha Native American Church and its members.

 These unanimous higher federal and state court rulings and law establishes an abundantly clear understanding that all members of a Native American Church have the constitutional rights to worship with any and all earth-based Sacraments ‘especially Peyote’.
-With this understanding, should an ONAC Member be stopped on the highway while possessing a Native American Church Sacrament, he or she can submit to the law enforcement officer their Membership Card.
+With this understanding, should an ONAC Member be stopped on the highway by any Law Enforcement Officer while possessing a Native American Church Sacrament, he or she are encouraged to submit their ONAC Membership Card with their drivers license.